Category Archives: Rant

 Pause for a moment and absorb all that.
 Now, because I have to explicitly say this, if the company looks like it will be more profitable to a buyer, the company can be sold for more money.
 That money goes to… the owners, exclusively.
 The salary and benefit cuts remain.

 Now, in closing.
 I do get it.
 This is business.
-Do not ever feel like your employer give one single shit about you or your life.
+Do not ever feel like your employer gives one single shit about you or your life.
 Are there exceptions to this?
 Sure.
 But America is greed and selfishness personified.
 It’s going to take generations to turn this around if it even can be turned around.
 It’s not going to happen in my lifetime for sure.
 I really do empathize with the younger generations and what they are facing.

 Bastards and Liars